-The Anthony Carfagno Lecture Series is designed to promote civic engagement and thought leadership by providing informative, engaging discussion, directed by experts in the topical field.
-Please check here for links to archived events.
+The Evelyn S. and Anthony M. ’60 Carfagno Endowed Lecture Series is designed to promote civic engagement and thought leadership by providing informative, engaging discussion, directed by experts in the topical field.

 The former president of the Pharmaceutical Quality Institute, Carfagno continued in the pharmaceutical industry after serving as a pharmacist and lab director in the military.
 The former chairman of the New Jersey Pharmaceutical Quality Control Association, Carfagno also served as the international chair of the American Society for Quality.
 His activity in trade and professional associations led to his appointment to the board of Quality New Jersey and as chairman of World Quality Day.
 An expert advisor to the United States Pharmaceutical Compendia, Carfagno was editor-in-chief of the Journal of Good Manufacturing Practice and served on the advisory boards of many other industry journals.